safespring/web/content/blogg/2022-06-terraform-ansible-rudder.md

 `policy_server` parameter of the `rudder_agent` role  as IP address of the server from the Ansible inventory of that instance (which in the end is provided by the ATI dynamic inventory script).

+{{% note "Reachability of the client nodes" %}}
+In order to reach the client nodes with ssh (they are on a RFC1918 network), the playbook must be run from an instance residing in the same Safespring site as the client nodes.
+If this sounds strange, please read the blog post about [The Safespring network model][netblog].
+{{% /note %}}

 ## Using Rudder to manage the desired state